Levilixinyu/Levilixinyu.github.io/_pages/about.md

 ### 🧠 Research Interests
 - EMG–EMG coherence and its corticospinal contributions
 - Algorithmic methods for motor unit decomposition
-- Functional electrical stimulation and wearable rehabilitation technology
+- Functional electrical stimulation and wearable technology
 - Gait analysis in individuals with neurological disorders

 ---